 An adventure for everyone

 There’s something for everyone at Ben Lomond.
 Having a base at Loch Lomond Waterfront means you’ve got luxury self-catering accommodation to come back to whenever you are done for the day.
 You can book a long weekend or a whole week (or more!).
 Get the most out of your time by Loch Lomond with adventurous Ben Lomond walks.
 Stay in a chalet or lodge and experience the best of lochside living.
-And enjoy stunning views over the loch with your feet up after your adventure!Check Availability
+And enjoy stunning views over the loch with your feet up after your adventure!Book Accommodation

 Subscribe to our newsletter

 Breathtaking views'Where to start!
 We chose the waterfront for our wedding because of the absolutely breathtaking views, location and surroundings.
 You can't put a price on a view like that.
 We were planning a small intimate wedding for 28, mid week at the waterfront and living all the way down in Kent, organising could have been so difficult if it wasn't for Sheena the wedding coordinators help.
 Everything was organised to a fabulous standard and despite my millions of emails she didn't get sick of me and was happy to email pictures and explain thoroughly.
 We were so lucky to have...

 We knew it would be perfect'From our very first visit to this venue we knew that it was going to be perfect for our reception!
 The setting is magical, with enchanting views on even the most dreich of days.
 The staff are fantastic and so accommodating.
 We loved that we had so much flexibility over our choices, unlike at other venues!
 There was plenty of space within the private function rooms, which gave our guests plenty of room to socialise while hiding from the wet west coast weather on our big day!
 It was great not having to share our day with uninvited guests.
 The...